maringos/StepDiet/README.md

-# StepDiet #TESTING
+# Repository For Supplementary Data
-This repository contains the Supplementary Data for the manuscript "xx" by Georgios Marinos, Christoph Kaleta and Silvio Waschina submitted for peer-reviewing in the journal "xx".
+This repository contains the Supplementary Data for the manuscript "xx" by Georgios Marinos, Christoph Kaleta, and Silvio Waschina submitted for peer-reviewing in the journal "xx".